 But that answer is not enough.
 You need to answer with more detail and that’s where your landing page comes in.
 It allows you to explain point by point why your solution to their problem is best.

-This is where trouble starts.
-We take so much time creating campaign structures, A/B test camel cased ads, and then we let people land on a generic landing page.
-Sometimes we let them land on a category page, or even the homepage… But how can these pages give a clear answer to the question that people have.
+This is where the trouble starts.
+We take so much time creating campaign structures, A/B test camel cased-ads, and then we let people land on a generic landing page.
+Sometimes we let them land on a category page, or even the homepage… But how can these pages give a clear answer to the question that people have?